Webhook Overview

 How to Configure Webhooks

-To enable webhooks, include adeliveryReport
+To enable webhooks, include adeliveryReport object in your SMS request:

 Webhook Configuration Fields